 - Demanding Installation – Another downside of thyme: it’s not easy to get it into the ground!
 You will need to kill off the grass in the area you plan to plant your thyme, which can be a slow and labor-intensive process.

-The benefits of a red clover lawn are many — most notably, it’s extremely affordable and a natural soil fertilizer.
+The benefits of a clover lawn are many — most notably, it’s extremely affordable and a natural soil fertilizer.
 In fact, clover is often planted by gardeners as a soil conditioner.
 Its nitrogen-fixing properties provide a constant trickle of fertilizer to surrounding grasses, so planting a patch of clover means your lawn as a whole will be healthier and greener.
-A red clover lawn does best in poor soil, so it’s the perfect choice for yards with below-average soil quality.
+A clover lawn does best in poor soil, so it’s the perfect choice for yards with below-average soil quality.
+Micro-clover has smaller leaves and can be used to over-seed your lawn mixed with low maintenance turf grasses.

-- No Watering, Mowing, or Fertilizers – Red clover needs little to no watering, and mowing can be done at your discretion.
+- No Watering, Mowing, or Fertilizers – Clover needs little to no watering, and mowing can be done at your discretion.
 You also won’t need to fertilize your clover lawn, since it’s a natural soil conditioner.
+In fact, make sure that no one applies a “weed and feed” fertilizer to your lawn or you may lose your beautiful clover.

 - Inexpensive – If you’ve got a total low-maintenance transformation in mind, you will definitely want to consider planting clover.
 It costs a mere $4 to cover nearly 4,000 square feet, so it’s ideal for large patches of lawn.

-- Spreads Quickly – Red clover’s quick-spreading ability is another reason why it’s perfect for large areas.
+- Spreads Quickly – Clover’s quick-spreading ability is another reason why it’s perfect for large areas.

 #7 Flower & Shrub Beds